 Cloud service capabilities

-Candidates will need to understand the three cloud service models which provide different capabilities.
+Candidates need to understand the three cloud service models that provide different capabilities.

 - Application capability types